gauravICT/JavaScript-Fundamentales/README.md

 # JavaScript-Fundamentales
-It's just starting something new!
+It's just starting of something new learning!